Vegan French Silk Pie with Grain-Free Crust (dairy, grain and sugar free)

 When I found a recipe on the internet for a silk pie with an almond crust, I knew that I had to try it -- and develop alternatives so that others with food allergies can have it too!

 And was it a success!
 I even took it to a church potluck and lots of the people were eyeing our dessert, despite the fact that they had baklava to eat.
 One of my sons' friends asked if he could have a piece since he is on a restricted diet.
 Now, sometimes I am sheepish to share my dessert creations as often I am busy and am trying new recipes.
 My oldest will eat almost anything sweet that I make so I know he will be happy, but someone else's child...now that's another story.
 Well, he downed the piece of pie and thoroughly enjoyed it!

-This is a reworking of a recipe from The Healthy Cooking Coach.
-Chef Rachel of that site says that she almost never creates a recipe “out of the ethers.”
+This is a reworking of a recipe from The Healthy Cooking Coach (the site seems to be gone now).
+Chef Rachel of that site says that she almost never creates a recipe "out of the ethers."
 Well, me neither.
 I have been altering recipes as long as I can remember.
 In fact, I consider this to be one of the best time and money-saving techniques for your kitchen.
-This way you can almost always make a recipe “work” without having to purchase an additional ingredient or make a second trip to the store.
-And with the way gas prices are going these days, let’s cut out every trip to the store that we can, right?
+This way you can almost always make a recipe "work" without having to purchase an additional ingredient or make a second trip to the store.
+And with the way gas prices are going these days, let's cut out every trip to the store that we can, right?

 The pies take a little time to put together, but in my opinion, they are worth every minute.

 The first time I made this recipe, it looked so good that I made 2 pies, and we ate them all up pretty quickly.